top of page

 Final Checks and Finishing Touches

-As the renovation nears completion, focus on quality and detail.
+As the renovation nears completion, I need to focus on quality and detail.

-Complete any snagging: List minor defects for your builder to fix.
+• Complete any snagging: List minor defects for my builder to fix.

-Add personal touches: Paint colours, lighting, and décor bring your vision to life.
+• Add personal touches: Paint colours, lighting, and décor bring my vision to life.

 Taking time at the end ensures a polished, comfortable home.